Skip to content

 How hot does a Laifen hair dryer get?

-Right now, Laifen hair dryers available in the US are powered by a 1400W motor, providing optimal drying performance.
-The Swift Premium Collection stands out with its luxurious design and advanced features, including a brushless motor and negative ion technology.
-It's engineered to dry hair faster while minimizing frizz, ensuring a smooth and shiny finish.
+Right now, our hair dryers available in the US are powered by a 1400W motor, providing optimal drying performance.
+The Swift Special hair dryer stands out with its luxurious design and advanced features, including a brushless motor and negative ion technology.
+With whisper-quiet operation and multiple heat and speed settings, it offers a customizable styling experience.

 How to prevent heat damage when dry hair?